EricGebhart/EricGebhart/README.md

 ### Python projects
 - **[SPR - Simple Process Repl](https://github.com/EricGebhart/simple-process-repl)** A simple lisp like programming language and Application framework .
     [SPR Wiki](https://github.com/EricGebhart/Simple_Process_REPL/wiki)
-- **[PBR - Particle Board Repl](https://github.com/EricGebhart/particle-board-repl)**The precursor to SPR.
+- **[PBR - Particle Board Repl](https://github.com/EricGebhart/particle-board-repl)** The precursor to SPR.
 A simple lisp like programming language and Application framework for working with Particle.io boards.
 - **[Plysp](https://github.com/EricGebhart/plysp)** A simple lisp after clojure using a BNR grammar, It works but falls short of complete.
 It does not yet have closures or macros among other things.
+- **[Bar QR code](https://github.com/EricGebhart/barqrcode)** A simple program to print bar and qr codes.
+Written one afternoon according to the desires of a client.
+Not my style, but there it is.
+I rewrote this in SPR, that one is nicer.

 ### Clojure projects
 - **[Word search](https://github.com/EricGebhart/word-search/)** Collect meta data and create conjugaison trees from words in wiktionary.